2franix/rpi-controls/docs/index.rst

     Implementation of the GPIO driver interface based on `RPi.GPIO <https://pypi.org/project/RPi.GPIO/>`_.
     This is the default driver for button controllers.

-    :param mode: Value describing the meaning of GPIO pin numbers.
+    :param mode: value describing the meaning of GPIO pin numbers.
 Refer to RPi.GPIO documentation for more information.